yuanshuaikang/Meta-PatternLearner-System/README.md

 ### Data Preparation

-In this demo, we input the distribution of urban facilities into the system as feature vectors.
+In this demonstration, the distribution of urban facilities is encoded as feature vectors and fed into the system.

 Prepare your pattern data in the following format:
 ```python